OmarDesoky/Computer-Architecture/README.md

 # VHDL Processor simulation

-This projectis a simulation for a single-bus processor.
+This project is a simulation for a single-bus processor.
 ## Installation
 ### Requirments: